-When it comes to world-famous places for climbing, the shore of Lake Superior, on Michigan’s Upper Peninsula (affectionately known as the ‘UP’) is not the first thing that comes to most people's minds.
-But if you like to climb in winter, and what you like to climb is ice, the region is paradise (get a taste in the Instagram video below).
+When it comes to world-famous places for climbing, the shore of Lake Superior on Michigan’s Upper Peninsula (affectionately known as the "U.P.") is probably not the first place to jump into your mind.
+But if you like to climb in winter, and you like to climb on ice, the region is paradise (get a taste in the Instagram video below).

-Boasting one of the longest, coldest, and most humid winters in the North American continent, there’s good reason the UP is home to one of the oldest ice climbing competitions in the world, the Michigan Ice Festival, and the subject of an upcoming new film.
+Boasting one of the longest, coldest, and most humid winters in the North American continent, there’s good reason the U.P. is home to one of the oldest ice-climbing competitions in the world (the Michigan Ice Festival), and that it's the subject of an upcoming new film.

-During filming this winter, excellent conditions allowed climbers to explore the region – and even score an ‘ice bouldering’ sesh, booting their way up over the frozen lake (watch the Instagram teaser below).
+During filming for the project over the winter, excellent conditions allowed climbers to explore the region, and even score an "ice bouldering" session, booting their way up over the frozen lake (watch the Instagram teaser below).

 "The Pictured Rocks National Lakeshore is a haven for ice climbing,” says Sam Elias, a professional ice climber with ties back to Michigan.
 “The humidity, cold, length of winter, porousness of the rock — it’s a perfect combination to produce climbable ice.”

-There’s countless routes both along the lakeshore, on Grand Island, a few miles off-shore, and deeper inland, with climbable ice going up to 50m, and quite a bit of first-ascent potential.
+There are countless routes along the lakeshore, on Grand Island, a few miles off-shore, and deeper inland, with climbable ice going up over 160 feet.
+Not to mention quite a bit of first-ascent potential.

 The challenge?
 The approach.
 Six miles in and six miles out.
 If you’re all about the climb, you take a snowmobile.
 If you’re all about the experience, you use backcountry ski gear.
 If you’re doing it on the cheap… you use snowshoes.
-Either way, climbing the best ice – like the routes pictured here – is a serious, full-day commitment.
+However you do it, climbing the best ice — like the routes pictured here — is a serious, full-day commitment.

 Every swing rattles your tooth fillings

 Then there’s the cold.
 How cold?
 Well below zero.
-“Ambient temps on the day we were out around zero to -10 degrees,” says Elias.
-“With the 40-50 kmh wind, it felt like about thirty below zero, Farenheit.
+“Ambient temps on the day we were out were around zero to -10 degrees,” says Elias.
+“With the winds up to 30 mph, it felt like about thirty below zero.
 That’s the coldest weather I’ve ever climbed in, and one of the most brutal cold snaps of the year for Michigan.
 Your hands freeze immediately, and it’s tough to even place ice screws.”

-Videographer and photographer Mike Wilkinson also shares how the crew scored the ‘ice bouldering’ session down by the lake.
-“The wind blankets the bluffs surrounding the lake, building ice up just above the ‘deck’ – one after during shooting, the athletes just decided to start having a go at these short, ‘bouldering’ lines right by the lakeshore,” he says.
+Videographer and photographer Mike Wilkinson also shares how the crew scored the "ice bouldering" session down by the lake: “The wind blankets the bluffs surrounding the lake, building ice up just above the 'deck.'
+Once during shooting, the athletes just decided to start having a go at these short, ‘bouldering’ lines right by the lakeshore,” he says.

-“It’s pretty risky – if they fall, that ice is hard, and there’s not enough snow to replace a bouldering mat.
-But that didn’t stop the crew from seeing where they could get an ice tool to catch – and produced images of one of the most unique bouldering sessions we’ve ever seen."
+“It’s pretty risky; if they fall, that ice is hard, and there’s not enough snow to replace a bouldering mat.
+But that didn’t stop the crew from seeing where they could get an ice tool to catch — and producing images of one of the most unique bouldering sessions we’ve ever seen."

-This year’s epic winter climbing season has given the film-makers plenty of footage to work with – you can check out the trailer here.
-In the meantime, feel no shame if you’ve got to go turn up the heat – these shots were cool enough to give anyone a chill.
+This year’s epic winter climbing season has given the filmmakers plenty of footage to work with; you can watch the trailer here.
+In the meantime, feel no shame if you’ve got to go turn up the heat — these shots were cool enough to give anyone a chill.